scalar-labs/jepsen/scalardb/README.md

 # Jepsen tests for Scalar DB

 This guide will teach you how to run Jepsen tests for Scalar DB.
-The Scalar DB test makes use of the [Cassandra Jepsen tests](https://github.com/scalar-labs/jepsen/tree/cassandra).
+The Scalar DB tests make use of the [Cassandra Jepsen tests](https://github.com/scalar-labs/jepsen/tree/cassandra).

 ## How to run a test